sweattep/modern_quotes/README.md

 >Put pressure on that ham!

+>learned how to think ahead so i fight with my pen

 >banks are by definition insolvent in a fractional reserve system

 >Employees are being encouraged to say no to meetings and to remove themselves from large internal chat groups